How Low Will Your Cholesterol Go on a Vegetarian Diet?

 The results of the analysis were as follows:

-If you recognize that the average person who participated in these studies had a total cholesterol level over 200mg/dL, then the average response was a decline of 5-10 percent in total cholesterol levels.
+If you recognize that the average person who participated in these studies had a total cholesterol level over 200mg/dL, then the average response was a decline of 5 to 10 percent in total cholesterol levels.
 Unfortunately, HDL, the good cholesterol, did not improve but rather declined slightly.
-It’s important to realize that statins do not improve the good cholesterol either.
+It’s important to realize that statins only modestly improve HDL levels.

 Vegetarian diet choices include:

-Flexitarians switch off from some form of vegetarian dietary approach with occasional days that include meat.
+Flexitarian: predominantly vegetarian dietary approach with occasional meals that include meat

-Some people make a commitment to refrain from eating red meat and to just eat poultry or white meats in order to take a first step towards some form of vegetarian diet, or simply to improve the health profile of their diet since red and white meats contain saturated fats.
-It is important to note that you should include certain foods to help improve your HDL.
+Some people make a commitment to refrain from eating red meat and just eat poultry or white meats in order to take a first step towards some form of vegetarian diet, or simply to improve their diet (since red and white meats are often high in saturated fats).
+It is important to note that you should include certain foods to help improve your HDL level.

-The takeaway message is actually quite inspirational.
-Diet and exercise can help you to achieve a healthier weight, an improved cholesterol profile, and help to reduce your risk of CAD and heart disease.
+Diet and exercise can help you to achieve a healthier weight, an improved cholesterol profile, and help to reduce your risk of heart disease.
 It can also improve your health, even if you’ve been diagnosed with heart disease.
 Make sure that you track and consume enough protein from your non-meat sources.